inukshuk/jekyll-scholar/README.md

 #### Page numbers and locators

-If you would like to add page numbers to your citation, you can use the `-l` or `--locator` option.
-For example, `{% cite ruby -l 23-5 %}` would produce a citation like `(Matsumoto, 2008, pp. 23-5)`.
+If you would like to add page numbers or similar locators to your citation, use the `-l` or `--locator` option.
+For example, `{% cite ruby --locator 23-5 %}` would produce a citation like `(Matsumoto, 2008, pp. 23-5)`.

 When quoting multiple items (see above) you can add multiple locators after the list of ids.
 For example, `{% cite ruby microscope -l 2 -l 24 & 32 %}`.

+Page is the default locator, however, you can indicate the type of locator by adding a `-L` or `--label` option (one for each locator) for instance, `{% cite ruby microscope --label chapter --locator 3 -L figure -l 24 & 32 %}` produces something like: `(Matsumoto, 2008, chap.
+3; Shaughnessy, 2013, figs. 24 & 32)`.

 #### Displaying formatted references